Prof Richard Beardsworth

-Richard Beardsworth joined the department in 2013, formerly Professor of International Theory at Florida International University (2012-2013) and Professor of Political Philosophy and International Relations at the American University of Paris (2005-2011).
+Richard Beardsworth holds the EH Carr chair in International Politics and is Head of Department.
+He joined the department in 2013, formerly Professor of International Theory at Florida International University (2012-2013) and Professor of Political Philosophy and International Relations at the American University of Paris (2005-2011).
 He has also worked in the field of international public policy (OECD, International Energy Agency and UNESCO, Paris).
-Since turning to international politics as a trained political philosopher, he has become increasingly concerned with the divide between normative and empirical practices in world politics and the lack of global political vision and global leadership that this divide sustains.
-His intellectual, research and pedagogical interests are all concerned with transcending this divide and fostering political responsibility towards global problems.
-He is on the editorial board of International Political Theory and is an associate editor of International Relations.
-He is presently Director of Research and Deputy Head of the Department.
+Since turning to international politics as a trained political philosopher (Derrida and the Political, Nietzsche), he has been concerned with the divide between normative and empirical practices in world politics and the lack of global political vision and global political leadership that this divide helps sustain (Cosmopolitanism and International Relations).
+Given the historical turn to renewed borders and the collapse in the legitimacy of both domestic and international liberalism, his present research agenda re-addresses Weber's ethics of responsibility in a globalized, fractured world (articles and manuscript: Political Responsibility and Political Leadership in a Globalized, Fragmented World).
+He is on the editorial boards of International Political Theory and Global Policy and is a research associate at the Centre for International Relations Studies, SciencesPo, Paris.

 Political Responsibility and Leadership